 New Albany receives top honor from USA Today

-New Albany was one of 20 municipalities nominated by a travel writers and experts earlier this year.
-The nominations were posted on the USA Today 10best website, and readers were asked to vote for the town they felt should receive the honor.
+New Albany is one of 20 municipalities nominated by a travel writers and experts earlier in 2017.
+The nominations were posted on the USA Today 10best website and readers were asked to vote for the town they felt should receive the honor.

 Start the conversation, or Read more at Newms360.com.